 The program includes sample agendas for eight Associate Member Education meetings.
 Each agenda includes suggested topics of discussion and talking points for the meeting.
 Each meeting is intended to be approximately two hours in length.
-In some instances, additional work time may be needed outside of that two hours for brainstorming and planning of events.
+In some instances, additional work time may be needed outside of that two hours for brainstorming and event planning.